 (a) Because his gross income exceeds the applicable gross income threshold, Robert is required to file a tax return. (b) Amy is not required to file a tax return because her income is below the applicable gross income threshold. (c) Ty is not required to file a tax return because his gross income is below the applicable gross income threshold.
 However, he should file a tax return to receive a refund of the \$200 of taxes withheld. (d) Startup Corporation is required to file a tax return as all corporations are required to file an annual tax return. (e) Because the trust's income is below the applicable threshold, the Walker Family Trust is not required to file a tax return this year.

-AACSB: Reflective Thinking AICPA FN: Measurement AICPA: Critical Thinking Blooms: Evaluate Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.
-Level of Difficulty: 3 Hara a.
-Phoenix filed his tax return on February 28, 2014.
+Learning Objective: 02-01 Identify the filing requirements for income tax returns and the statute of limitations for assessment.

-90. For the 2013 tax returns, indicate when the statute of limitation expires and why.
+90. For the 2015 tax returns, indicate when the statute of limitation expires and why.